oduwsdl/archivenow/README.rst

 - Removing the archive handler file from the folder "handlers"

-- Rename the archive handler file to other name that does not match end with "_handler.py"
+- Rename the archive handler file to other name that does not end with "_handler.py"

 - Simply, inside the handler file, set the variable "enabled" to "False"